How I built a Notion Custom Agent to read my newsletters for me

 I had 177 newsletters sitting unread in February alone.
 So I built something to deal with that.

 Summary: Notion's Custom Agents (currently in public beta, free until 3 May 2026) let you connect Gmail, run logic, and update your databases using plain English and no code.
 My first agent processed three months of unread newsletters into structured digests.
-Here's the output, and how to build your own.
+Here's what it surfaced, and how to build your own.

 My Gmail 'To read' folder which is full